ls-2018/etcd_cn/hack/kubernetes-deploy/README.md

 TODO:

 - create a replication controller like service that knows how to add and remove nodes from the cluster correctly
-- use kubernetes secrets API to configure TLS for etcd clients and peers
+- use kubernetes secrets API to configureAndSendRaft TLS for etcd clients and peers